Heat wave of 1995 derecho series: The "Right Turn Derecho" of July 12 and 13

 This derecho raced through eight states in 24 hours: Montana, North Dakota, Minnesota, Wisconsin, Michigan, Ohio and parts of Pennsylvania and West Virginia as well as one Canadian province, Ontario.
 This was termed a 'right turn' derecho because its initial eastward progression moved sharply to a south-southeast direction, having developed from a band of thunderstorms in Montana.
 Hector International Airport in Fargo, North Dakota recorded a 91 mph wind gust.
 This was the second day of three that Minnesota suffered hits from derecho winds—five million trees were blown down and buildings were damaged or destroyed, and six campers were injured by falling trees in the early morning hours.

 The derecho moved south and southeast during the afternoon hours and blew more trees down.
 Three people were killed and several injuries occurred in eastern Michigan.
 In Roscommon County, 100,000 trees and 100 miles of power lines were blown down.
-In Detroit, Michigan, 400,000 people lost power.
+In Detroit, 400,000 people lost power.
 It was the biggest power loss for the city since the July 7, 1991 derecho event.
 The power loss only added to what might have been a very uncomfortable situation.
 As previously mentioned, Detroit was in a massive heat wave.
 Luckily, the heat was mitigated by cooling from rain.

 The derecho wreaked havoc in southwestern Ontario, hundreds of trees fell and damage was caused to buildings.
 When the derecho crossed Lake Erie, the storm capsized many boats and one man was killed.

 The derecho moved into Ohio and felled thousands of more trees.
 Three more people were killed and several more were injured.
 The derecho finally dissipated near the Ohio River at midnight on July 14.

 Amazingly, this was not the only major heat wave of July 1995.
 At the end of the month and the beginning of August, another major heat wave spread across the country.
-An example of this was the 128 degrees Fahrenheit registered on July 28 in Indio, California.
+An example of this was the 128 degrees Fahrenheit temperature registered on July 28 in Indio, California.